 How Will Comparative Negligence Laws Affect My Motorcycle Accident Claim?

-Florida Statute 768.81 lays out the strict laws regarding comparative negligence that the State of Florida abides by.
-This concept means that the law considers the element of fault to be an essential aspect of every motorcycle accident case.
+Comparative negligence means that the law considers the element of fault to be an essential aspect of every motorcycle accident case.
 The courts will assign liability and then award a suitable settlement based on the rules of comparative negligence.
 Comparative negligence, in relation to your motorcycle accident case, means that the judge will reduce your settlement amount based on the percentage of fault that was proved to be your own.

 An example being, if your motorcycle accident was mostly caused by the other person drunk driving, but you were also proven to be speeding at the time, then the judge working your case may reduce your settlement by up to 10%.
 This reduction will reflect your own liability.
 This amount is chosen because drunk driving is a much more serious driving offense than traveling over the speed limit by up to ten miles per hour.